Cayuga Community College: Fulton

-Located in Fulton New York in Oswego county, Cayuga opened an extension site in the city of Fulton in January 1994.
+Located in Fulton, New York in Oswego County, Cayuga opened an extension site in the city of Fulton in January 1994.
 The "campus" briefly consisted of two rented classrooms in the basement of the Fulton Education Center, until later in the year when classes and offices moved into the former Holy Family School building on West Third Street.

-In the summer of 2001 the facility on Route 3 opened as Cayuga's Fulton Extension Center.
+In the summer of 2001, the facility on Route 3 opened as Cayuga's Fulton Extension Center.
 It was expanded in 2004 with additional classroom and office space to meet a dramatic rise in enrollment.
 In 2006, New York State granted the facility branch campus status, and the "Fulton campus" designation became official.

-On July 20, 2011 it was reported in the Syracuse Post Standard that Architectural plans are moving forward for a new Fulton campus.
-The college’s Board of Trustees looked over floor plans of the new Fulton campus to be built in the River Glen shopping center.
-Architect Karin Kilgore-Green said 51,000 sqft of space in the former P&C store in Fulton will be converted.
-A second floor with 30,000 sqft of space will be built over P&C site.
-The college bought the former P&C Foods building at River Glen Plaza for $950,000 and also is paying $495,000 for 45 acre of adjoining land.
+On July 20, 2011, it was reported in the Syracuse Post Standard that architectural plans were moving forward for a new Fulton campus.
+The college's board of trustees had looked over floor plans of the new Fulton campus to be built in the River Glen shopping center.
+Architect Karin Kilgore-Green said that 51,000 sqft of space in the former P&C store in Fulton would be converted.
+A second floor with 30,000 sqft of space would be built over the P&C site.
+The college bought the former P&C Foods building at River Glen Plaza for $950,000, and also paid $495,000 for 45 acre of adjoining land.
 College officials said the purchases were made because CCC needed more space and wanted to own its site.

 The current facility on Route 481 opened in the summer of 2012 as Cayuga's Fulton campus.
 At the heart of the campus is the Learning Commons, housing an open computing lab with dozens of computer workstations, a Center for Academic Success, and the Disabilities Services offices.
 Also located within the Learning Commons is the library, providing continually expanding collections of print and nonprint resources for Fulton faculty and staff, instruction service, laptop computers, online access to all electronic resources, and daily delivery of items from the Auburn collections.

 The Fulton campus also features 21 general classrooms, distance-learning and video conferencing facilities, five dedicated computer labs, two rooms that could be computer and classrooms, two art rooms, two science labs for biology and chemistry, two conference rooms with the capability for distance learning, library, health suite, offices and student support area with financial aid, bursar and admissions.
 The Fulton campus also houses business and industry training facilities, a full-service bookstore, and a student lounge.

 Governance

-The college is governed by a ten-member Board of Trustees.
-The Governor appoints four trustees for seven-year terms, five are appointed by the Cayuga County Legislature for seven-year terms, and a student trustee is elected annually and serves for one year.
+The college is governed by a ten-member board of trustees.
+The governor appoints four trustees for seven-year terms, five are appointed by the Cayuga County Legislature for seven-year terms, and a student trustee is elected annually and serves for one year.
 Dr. Gregory T. DeCinque became Cayuga's interim president in 2013.